 In February 2016, FASB issued ASU 2016-02, Leases.
 The standard requires all leases with lease terms over 12 months to be capitalized as a right of use asset and lease liability on the balance sheet at the date of lease commencement.
-Leases will be classified as either finance or operating.
-This distinction will be relevant for the pattern of expense recognition in the income statement.
-This standard will be effective for the fiscal year ending June 30, 2023.
-The Organization is currently in the process of evaluating the impact of adoption of this ASU on the financial statements.
+Leases are classified as either finance or operating.
+This distinction is relevant for the pattern of expense recognition in the income statement.
+The Organization adopted the requirements of the guidance effective July 1, 2022, and has elected to apply the provisions of this standard to the beginning of the period of adoption.